zu1k/dogecloud-cos-action/README.md

 # cos-action
-Github Action to upload to Tencent Cloud COS
+Github Action to upload to DogeCloud COS

 ## Inputs